NightSpaceGTT/NightSpaceGTT/Readme.md

   <br>
   - 🌍 I live in France, more precisely in Brittany
   <br>
-  - 👨‍🏭 I’m an High School student
+  - 👨‍🏭 I’m a high school student
   <br>
   - 🎀 I learn how 2 code in 2020
   <br>
-  - 🐐 I mostly use Js, (G)Lua, C++ and HTML with CSS
+  - 🐐 I mostly use JavaScript, (G)Lua, C++, and HTML/CSS
   <br>
-  - ⚡ In my free time I like coding addons or cheat for Garry's Mod
+  - ⚡ In my free time I like coding addons or cheats for Garry's Mod
 </p>

 ## Some links ! 🔗